ksdavidc/kyoto-lesson.github.io/junior_coders/monday_pm/a_mon0500pm.md

 ### Animate My name

 I had students make their own project based on the [Bootup Animate My Name](https://www.youtube.com/watch?v=mQzWGY4xuSY) project, which you can [download here](https://drive.google.com/open?id=0B342uiaCLSS3YzJTUmlha1FQRjF1cldPdjQtUVhGUjFROEFz) [](# "If you have any difficulty opening projects in ScratchJr, please note two things.
 1) ScratchJr must be open when you open the sjr file.
 2) You must have the latest version installed.
-If you still have problems let us know.") using the [skills we should all know at this stage").
+If you still have problems let us know.") using the [skills we should all know at this stage][].
 Students created characters based on the letters in their name.
 We talked about what each letter was doing.
 Then students created their own.

 As a follow, we changed it so instead of all the characters moving at once, they moved in turn.
 Some kids got creative and had the letters say things and do funny things along the way.